Skyline Community Search over Edge-Attributed Bipartite Graphs: Experiment

 \section{Experiment}

-In the experimental section, we validate the efficiency of the algorithm by varying the attribute value dimension $d$ and the structured parameters $\alpha$ and $\beta$.
-We assess the scalability of the algorithm by changing the size of the dataset.
-Additionally, we demonstrate the effectiveness of the algorithm through a case study.
-All experiments are conducted on an Ubuntu server with 2.40GHz Intel(R) Xeon(R) Gold 6240R CPU and 512GB memory and all algorithms are implemented in Python.
+We validate the efficiency by varying the dimension $d$ and structural parameters $\alpha$ and $\beta$.
+To assess scalability, we change the dataset size.
+Additionally, we demonstrate the algorithm's effectiveness through a case study.
+All experiments are conducted on an Ubuntu server with a 2.40GHz Intel(R) Xeon(R) Gold 6240R CPU and 512GB memory in Python.
+Table~\ref{tab:datasets_parameters} provides the statistics of datasets, of which $d_{1m}$, $d_{2m}$, $d_{1a}$ and $d_{2a}$ denote the maximal degree of the upper vertices, the maximal degree of the lower vertices, the average degree of the upper vertices and the average degree of the lower vertices, respectively.
+Table \ref{tab:time} provides the comprehensive time complexity analysis.

-\textbf{Datasets.} We collected six datasets, namely DBpedia~\cite{auer2007dbpedia}, BookCrossing~\cite{2005Improving}, IMDB~\cite{2011Learning}, TV Tropes, arXiv~\cite{newman2001structure}, and Crime, from the KONECT website~\footnote{https://konect.cc}.
-These datasets are all undirected bipartite graphs, and neither edges nor vertices have associated attribute values.
-Table~\ref{tab:my_label} provides the statistics of datasets, of which $d_{1m}$, $d_{2m}$, $d_{1a}$ and $d_{2a}$ denote the maximal degree of the upper vertices, the maximal degree of the lower vertices, the average degree of the upper vertices and the average degree of the lower vertices, respectively.
+\textbf{Datasets.} We collected seven datasets, i.e., DBpedia, BookCrossing, IMDB, TV Tropes, arXiv, Crime, and MovieLens from the KONECT website.
+These datasets are all undirected bipartite graphs, and neither edges nor vertices have associated significance.
+As the currently available datasets lack edge weight attributes, we generated non-negative numerical multidimensional attributes for all attribute-less bipartite graph datasets, ensuring these attributes were independent.
+We used a uniform distribution for this purpose because it generates values with equal probability and avoids the correlation biases inherent in the Gaussian distribution.
+In real-world scenarios, edges with high significance in one dimension rarely exhibit high significance in others, making \textit{anti-correlation} more common and justifying the use of uniform distribution.

-As the currently available datasets lack edge weight attributes, we employed a data generation approach to introduce non-negative numerical multidimensional attributes to all attribute-less bipartite graph datasets.
-The generated multidimensional attributes are required to exhibit independence, implying that uniform distribution is used to independently generate attribute values.

-The choice of uniform distribution is motivated by the following reasons: Uniform distribution allows for the random generation of numerical values with equal probability.
-In contrast, commonly used Gaussian distribution tends to generate values near the mean, making it more likely for certain edges to exhibit correlation.
-That is, if an edge has a high attribute in one dimension, it is more likely to have high attribute values in other dimensions.
-However, in reality, such edges are scarce.
-Conversely, edges with \textit{anti-correlation} are more prevalent.